EuroPython/website/data/pages-content/faq.md

 ## **Q: Will there be any COVID safety precautions at the venue?**

 A: We will follow the [Government of Ireland’s guidelines](https://www.gov.ie/en/campaigns/c36c85-covid-19-coronavirus/) and there will be appropriate safety precautions at the venue.
 As of 7 March 2022, the venue is operating at full capacity.
-The majority of COVID restrictions have been lifted and the only restriction that remains is that hospitality staff must still wear masks.
+The majority of COVID restrictions have been lifted.
+Though there are currently no legal requirements to wear face-masks at the conference, all The CCD staff will wear masks.
+We will have sanitisers across the venue.

 ## **Q. Do I need to wear a mask during the conference?**

-A. You are not required to wear a mask but please be mindful of people who want to do so.
-Risk is perceived differently by people and you should respect their choice.
+A. Although you are not legally required to wear a mask, we strongly recommend that you do, whenever possible.

 ## **Q. Do I need to keep social distance during the conference?**

-A. No, as of 7 March 2022 social distancing is not required.
+A. As of 7 March 2022 social distancing is not required.
+We will have stickers indicating people's comfort level for interaction: Happy to hug; Happy to handshake; Elbow bumps only; I like my distance.
 Please respect the choices of your fellow attendees if they ask you to keep your distance from them.

 ## **Q. Do I need to be vaccinated to attend the conference in person?**